 Virtual reality has been a twinkle in the eyes of nerds for several decades now but only recently has the technology reached the point where it’s practical for general consumption.
 I personally think virtual reality will be short lived.
 A few decades from now we will have the capability to take it to the next level.
 Some techies are calling it fully immersive virtual reality or FIVR, a virtual reality that taps directly into our sensory nerves, bypassing the sensory organs and sending data directly into our brains.
 It would eventually support all five senses; visual, auditory, smell, taste and touch.
 It would be like the movie The Matrix, completely indistinguishable from reality.
 I decided to call it Artificial Reality to differentiate it from virtual reality.
-Scientists have already figured out the “encoding” of the auditory and optical nerves.
-There are already implants like the cochlear implant and artificial eyes that can send very low resolution black-and-white images into the brain.
+Scientists have already started figuring out the “encoding” of the auditory and optical nerves.
+There are already implants that stimulate the nerves like the cochlear implant and artificial eyes that can send very low resolution black-and-white images into the brain.
 Sight and sound will probably be the first implants, since there are only two nerves each.
 Smell and taste will follow and researchers will probably create a library of smells and tastes and release them as a Source Development Kit or SDK.
 I think touch will be the most difficult, since it has a lot more nerves spread throughout the body.
 Scientists would probably have to place an implant at a bottleneck like the brain stem.
-At first the implants will be nanotechnology, then nanomachines, genetically engineered parasites and eventually we’d just genetically engineer our species to be born with organic implants that use molecules already available in our bodies.
+At first the implants will be nanotechnology like microprocessors, then nanomachines and maybe eventually genetically engineered parasites.
+One day we may just genetically engineer our species to be born with organic implants that use molecules already available in our bodies.
 The implants wouldn’t just be cutting off signals from reality, they could also be used for Augmented Reality, by blending signals from reality with artificial signals received from a mobile device.
 To control our actions in the virtual world, we could use EEG sensors like the Emotiv Epoc.
-It could start off as an EEG net implanted under our scalp and of course, more advance equivalents will be invented.
-Eventually, we’d just genetically engineer our species to be born with organic “mind reading” sensors.
+It could start off as an EEG net implanted under our scalp and of course, more advance equivalents will be invented, such as a parasitic web.
+Eventually, we’d just genetically engineer our species to be born with organic “mind reading” sensors or a virtual limb.

 If we have Artificial Intelligences that create custom 3-dimensional avatars and personalities for each individual, we could have our all-knowing AI sidekick displayed using Augmented Reality, so we can interact with it like an imaginary friend.
 If all the jobs are being done by AIs and we become a welfare state with too much free time on our hands, we could exist in any fictional world we want, even a Harry Potter universe.
 Once theoretical physicists have solved all the mysteries, or maybe a super-AI will solve them, we could have a virtual universe with its own laws of physics, that players have to figure out, in order to invent new technologies, while in a cold war with another player faction.
 If we are immortal and unemployed, we will have an unlimited source of fictional universes to explore.